PC-Ngumoha/alx-higher_level_programming/0x0A-python-inheritance/README.md

 contains the definition of a more complete version of the `Square` class as introduced in the `10-square.py` file above.

 ### 100-my_int.py
 contains the definition of user-defined class `MyInt` which is a subclass of the `int` class.

+### 101-add_attribute.py
+contains the function `add_attribute` which adds a specified attribute to a given object.
+If it can't it returns a `TypeError` and the message `can't add new attribute`

 ## Test Files